Greece Travel Guide logo

 Favorite Wines of Nico Manessis

 These are the wines Nico Manessis has rated four-star and above.
 You won't find them everywhere and when you do they won't be cheap especially if the dollar keeps losing fground to the euro.
-If you are interested in tasting the large variety of wines in Greece I urge you to purchase this book which reviews hundreds of wines in all different varieties.
-If you wish to purchase this book before you go to Greece try e-mailing Olive Press Publications at olivepress@ath.forthnet.gr
+Since the book has been out of print for a number of years expect to pay a lot for any of these if you can even find them.

 Antonopoulos Chardonnay: Green gold in color.
 Lime and sweet oak on the nose.
 Lemon fruity richness-a palate full of roasted hazelnuts.
 Elegant.
 World class.